apache/hudi/website/docs/quick-start-guide.md

 multiple records with the same key.
 See section below.
 :::

-## Ordering Field
+## Merge Modes
 Hudi also allows users to specify a _precombine_ field, which will be used to order and resolve conflicts between multiple versions of the same record.
 This is very important for use-cases like applying database CDC logs to a Hudi table, where a given record may appear multiple times in the source data due to repeated upstream updates.
 Hudi also uses this mechanism to support out-of-order data arrival into a table, where records may need to be resolved in a different order than their commit time.
 For e.g. using a _created_at_ timestamp field as the precombine field will prevent older versions of a record from overwriting newer ones or being exposed to queries, even if they are written at a later commit time to the table.
 This is one of the key features, that makes Hudi, best suited for dealing with streaming data.

-To enable different merge semantics, Hudi supports merge modes, which define how the base and log files are ordered in a file slice and further how different records with the same record key within that file slice are merged consistently to produce the same deterministic results for snapshot queries, writers and table services.
-For more details on the merge modes, see [here](/docs/next/record_merger).
+To enable different merge semantics, Hudi supports [merge modes](/docs/next/record_merger).
 Commit time and event time based merge modes are supported out of the box.
 Users can also define their own custom merge strategies, see [here](/docs/next/sql_ddl#create-table-with-record-merge-mode).

 <Tabs